emqx/emqx-docs/en_US/messaging/mqtt-publish-and-subscribe.md

 ## MQTT X

-[MQTT X](https://mqttx.app) includes 3 types of MQTT 5.0 verification tools:
+[MQTT X](https://mqttx.app) is an elegant cross-platform MQTT 5.0 verification tool open sourced by [EMQ](https://www.emqx.com).
+It includes 3 types of  tools:

 - MQTT X Client
 - MQTT X CLI
-- MQTT Websocket
+- MQTT X Web

 ### MQTT X Client

-[MQTT X Client](https://mqttx.app) is a cross-platform MQTT desktop client tool open sourced by [EMQ](https://www.emqx.com).
+[MQTT X Client](https://mqttx.app) is a cross-platform MQTT desktop client tool.
 It provides users with an easy-to-use graphic interface to allow users to quickly create and test MQTT connections, publish and subscribe MQTT messages.

 Before you test, download and install the MQTT X Client: